-- b.
+- a.
+Clearly responds to the project goals - b.
 Meets the definition of artwork as defined by the Percent for Art Ordinance - c.
-Demonstrates excellence in aesthetic quality, workmanship, innovation, and creativity - cl.
+Demonstrates excellence in aesthetic quality, workmanship, innovation, and creativity

+- cl.
 Demonstrates appropriateness in scale and form, and is of materials/media suitable for the site - e.
 Demonstrates feasibility in terms of budget, timeline, safety, durability, operation, maintenance, conservation, legal and ethical issues related to possession and use of proposed artwork, security, Americans with Disabilities Act access; and/or storage and siting - f.
 Builds the diversity of the City of Richmond's public art collection

-APPENDIX E
+APPENDIX F